London Flash Mob 2

-(For the confused, a brief intro to the concept of flash mobs can be found at flashmobs.co.uk, as well as a discussion of the words ‘flash’ and ‘mob’.)
+(For the confused, a brief intro to the concept of flash mobs can be found at flashmobs.co.uk.)

 Despite feeling a bit of a prat, I quite enjoyed this experience.
 I say this because it all seems a bit silly really – obeying a set of anonymous instructions, several hundred people all proceed to a public place and behave in an odd manner.
 Still, it was fun.
 Unfortunately my camera was running a bit low on power, but I got a couple of piccies, reproduced below.